sebasfalcone/better-work-notes/Notes_about_C++.md

 }
 ```

-In this case, insideFun() throws a **Derived object**, but the catch block is getting a **Base reference**.
-When we re-throw the exception its doing so with a copy-initialized exception of type Base (not derived).
-Our Derived object has been sliced!.
+In this case, `insideFun()` throws a **Derived object**, but the catch block is getting a **Base reference**.
+When we re-throw the exception it's doing so with a copy-initialized exception of type Base (not derived).
+Our Derived object has been sliced!

 ```C++
 #include <iostream>